How Europe is exploring BIBFRAME and the role we, at Casalini Libri, are playing in support of the BIBFRAME model

 Torrossa Open, part of the Torrossa digital library, is designed specifically to contribute to the dissemination of research content from Southern Europe in Open Access

-Testimony to our mission to diffuse European scholarly culture worldwide, TorrossaOpen currently gives access to over 6,000 e-books, 76 e-journals and 1,000 issues and is constantly updated with new material from existing and new collaborating publishers.
+Testimony to our mission to diffuse European scholarly culture worldwide, TorrossaOpen currently gives access to over 13,000 articles/chapters, 2,000 e-books, 120 e-journals and 1,900 issues and is constantly updated with new material from existing and new collaborating publishers.

 The repository is an important point of reference and essential resource for